 Colleges prepare their accounts and financial statements which explain how they spend their money and account for their activities.
 Colleges have developed an effective accounting framework over 20 years in partnership with universities, funding agencies and audit firms.

-This section contains accounting and financial planning information for 2016-17 accounts.
+This section contains accounting and financial planning information for the summer 2018 financial plans and for the 2017-18 accounts.

 - Accounts direction, handbook and Casterbridge model for 2016-17 (updated 11 July 2017)

 - College accounts for 2015-16 (updated 11 July 2017)

 - Post 16 Audit Code for 2016-17

 - Enhanced pension provision spreadsheet for 31 July 2016

 ESFA's accounts direction for 2017-18 is available here